-This guide will explore the complex relationship between cannabis and gun ownership, detailing how federal and state laws interact and what you need to know to stay compliant.
+Medical marijuana and gun rights are two highly regulated and often confusing topics in the United States.
+If you have or are thinking about getting a medical marijuana card, it’s important to understand how it affects your ability to own or buy a gun.
+This guide explores the complex relationship between cannabis and gun ownership, detailing how federal and state laws interact and what you need to know to stay compliant.
 Whether you're currently a gun owner or thinking about applying for a medical marijuana card, understanding the legal landscape is essential.
+Here’s what you need to know about getting your medical marijuana card and gun rights.

 Cannabis and Gun Ownership: Navigating State and Federal Regulations